-The family: a husband has authority over his family.
-He also has a responsibility to discipline, teach, and provide for his family.
-His wife has a complementary responsibility and authority.
+The family: husband and wives have authority over their family.
+They also have a responsibility to discipline, teach, and provide for their children.

 A Business: the owner of a business has authority over his employees.
-He also has a responsibility to treat them according to the requirements of the Word of God.
+They also have a responsibility to treat them according to the requirements of the Word of God.

 The Church: the elders of a Church exercise authority over the members of the Church.
 They are responsible for the proclamation of the gospel, and the spiritual growth of their Church.

-Civil government: The state has responsibility for the administration of justice, and for the defence of the nation.
-It has authority to carry out these tasks.
+Judges: Judges have responsibility for the administration of justice.
+They have authority to carry out these tasks.

-The Christian man: God has given us freedom, which means that we have authority over our own lives.
-At the same time we are responsible to God for our behaviour.
+The Christian person: God has given us freedom, which means that we have authority over our own lives.
+At the same time, we are responsible to God for our behaviour.

-The Kingdom of God becomes a reality when every sphere of authority, is ruled according to the Word of God.
-This happens when those with authority are Christians, and are submitted to the authority of God.
-He has delegated authority to various individuals and groups in society.
-When a sphere of delegated authority is ruled according to his will, it becomes part of the kingdom of God.
+The Kingdom of God becomes a reality when every sphere of authority operates according to the Word of God.
+This happens when those with authority are followers of Jesus and are submitted to the authority of God.
 Where authority is exercised contrary to his will, that sphere of authority is outside the kingdom.

 Everything outside the kingdom of God is part of the kingdom of darkness.
 It is ruled and controlled by Satan.
 His kingdom is characterised by disunity and conflict.
 These are the consequences of human sin.
 And because Satan is a liar and destroyer, it will be full of hatred, bitterness, and destruction of human life.
 The only way to escape is through faith in Jesus Christ (Colossians 1:13).

-Naturally there will be warfare between the two kingdoms.
+Naturally, there will be warfare between the two kingdoms.
 God's purpose is to extend his Kingdom throughout the entire world.
 Satan is trying to expand his kingdom.
 His task has been made easier as Christians have withdrawn from many spheres of authority.
-The idea has developed that politics and business are improper activities for Christians.
-These two very important areas of authority have been handed over to the devil.
-Even where Christians are involved in politics or business, there has been no serious attempt to apply biblical principles to these activities.
 This has severely weakened the kingdom of God.

-The Church is just one sphere of authority within the kingdom of God.
-For too long it has been seen as the only one.
-As a result, work in the church has been seen as the only valid form of full time Christian service.
-This has led many people who are called to work in other areas of the kingdom of God, to work full time in the church.
+Failure to understand the kingdom has resulted in work in the church being seen as the only valid form of full-time Christian service.
+This has led many people who are called to work in other areas of the kingdom of God, to work full-time in the church.
 Because they do not have the appropriate gifts, and because this is not their calling, they have become frustrated.
 The church should be releasing them to the spheres of authority in which they belong.
 Because they would be working to establish the kingdom, they would still be involved in full time Christian work.